sorbet/sorbet/website/docs/why-type-annotations.md

 ### Couldn't Sorbet at least special case `true` and `false`?

-Sorbet's type inference system is smart enough track things like this:
+Sorbet's type inference system is smart enough to track things like this:

 ```ruby
 sig {params(banking_account: String).returns(T::Boolean)}